phreis/flexible-approval/README.md

 ## Running a scenario

-Once the scenario is completly defined, it is ready to get used.
+After the scenario is fully defined, it is ready to get used.
 There are two options for how the START node can be triggered:

 1. **Via External service**